getpelican/pelican-plugins/jinja2content/README.md

 # Jinja2 Content

+**NOTE: [This plugin has been moved to its own repository](https://github.com/pelican-plugins/jinja2content).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.**

 This plugin allows the use of Jinja2 directives inside your pelican articles and pages.

 In this approach, your content is *first* rendered by the Jinja template engine.
 The result